Overview of International Students at CCNY

-Overview of International Students at CCNYWelcome to the Office of International Student & Scholar Services (OISSS).
-Our Office assists students and scholars who are not permanent residents of the U.S. with a variety of academic and counseling support services.
-We assist overseas citizens who are adapting to life in the U.S. while pursuing their education.
+Welcome to the International Student & Scholar Services (ISSS).
+The Department of International Student & Scholar Services provides services and advocacy for the international students and scholars who are not permanent residents of the United States.
+Additionally, it provides pre-semester orientation programs and semester long workshops that assist with adapting to life in the United States while pursuing their education.
 Professional counseling assistance is available for students with immigration concerns, or academic and personal difficulties.

-ATTENTION FALL 2015 NEW STUDENTS
+ATTENTION FALL 2019 NEW STUDENTS

 9 CREDITS GRADUATE

 Also, in order to maintain matriculation you must be physically present within the United States

 For DACA students who have reached our page, please click on this link for information specific to your status.

 International Student of the Month for November 2019

 Paniz Peiravani of Iran

 What is your home country and what are you studying here.

 My home country is Iran.
 I am currently undecided about my major, but I am very interested in Engineering.